Brisbane: 20th century

 These historic buildings, along with the Story Bridge which opened in 1940, are key landmarks that help define the architectural character of the city.
 Following the death of King George V in 1936, Albert square was widened to include the area which had been Albert Street, and renamed King George Square in honour of the King.
 An equestrian statue of the king and two Bronze Lion sculptures were unveiled in 1938.

-In 1939, armed farmers marched on the Queensland Parliament and stormed the building in an attempt to take hostage the Queensland Government led by Labor Premier William Forgan Smith, in an event that became known as the "Pineapple rebellion".
+In 1939, armed farmers marched on the Queensland Parliament and stormed the building in an attempt to take hostage the Queensland Government led by Labor Premier William Forgan Smith, in an event that became known as the Pineapple rebellion.

-During World War II, Brisbane became central to the Allied campaign, since it was the northernmost city with adequate communications facilities, when the AMP Building (now called MacArthur Central) was used as the headquarters for General MacArthur, until his headquarters were moved to Hollandia in August 1944.
+During World War II, Brisbane became central to the Allied campaign, since it was the northernmost city with adequate communications facilities.
+From July 1942 to September 1944, AMP Building (now called MacArthur Central) was used as the headquarters for South West Pacific Area under General MacArthur.
 MacArthur had previously rejected use of the University of Queensland complex as his headquarters, as the distinctive bends in the river at St Lucia could have aided enemy bombers.
 Also used as a headquarters by the American troops during World War II was the T & G Building.
 About one million US troops passed through Australia during the war, as the primary co-ordination point for the South West Pacific.
 Wartime Brisbane was defined by the racial segregation of African American servicemen, prohibition and sly grog, crime, and jazz ballrooms.
+It became Australia's third-most populous city in the post-war era, overtaking Adelaide in the early 1940s.

 In 1942, Brisbane was the site of a violent clash between visiting US military personnel and Australian servicemen and civilians, which resulted in one death and hundreds of injuries.
-This incident became known colloquially as the "Battle of Brisbane".
+This incident became known colloquially as the Battle of Brisbane.

-Post-war Brisbane had developed a "big country town" stigma, an image the city's politicians and marketers were very keen to remove.
+Post-war Brisbane had developed a big country town stigma, an image the city's politicians and marketers were very keen to remove.
 In the late 1950s, an anonymous poet known as The Brisbane Bard generated much attention to the city which helped shake this stigma.
 In 1955, Wickham Terrace was the site of a terrorist incident involving shootings and bombs, by the German immigrant Karl Kast.
 Despite steady growth, Brisbane's development was punctuated by infrastructure problems.
-The state government under Joh Bjelke-Petersen began a major programme of change and urban renewal, beginning with the central business district and inner suburbs.
+The state government under Joh Bjelke-Petersen began a major program of change and urban renewal, beginning with the central business district and inner suburbs.
 Trams in Brisbane were a popular mode of public transport until the network was closed in 1969, in part the result of the Paddington tram depot fire.